-It was a day for celebrations as baby Troy was welcomed into the Church, and we were happy to be at St Andrew’s Orthodox Cathedral in Kentish town to provide the christening videography and christening photography for the family
+It was a day for celebrations as baby Troy was welcomed into the Church, and we were happy to be at St Andrew’s orthodox cathedral in Kentish town to provide the christening images for the family.

-When we provide Greek Orthodox christening photography, we know that there are specific aspects of the ceremony that we need to ensure are captured, and we plan carefully for those moments.
-The tricky part of christening videography and photography is anticipating those unexpected moments of magic.
+When we provide Greek orthodox christening images, we know that there are specific aspects of the ceremony that we need to ensure are captured, and we plan carefully for those moments.
+The tricky part of christening is anticipating those unexpected moments of magic.
 Our experience tells us that they will be there, but we do not know when or where, so we are always alert for the opportunity to take the image that encapsulates the feeling of the day.

 After his baptism, Troy and his family adjourned to the Royal Chase Hotel in Enfield for a celebratory meal with a large group of family and friends.
 Troy’s parents had arranged a baptism almost on the scale of a wedding, complete with speeches and a fantastic five-tier cake that was the centrepiece of the meal.

-It was a beautiful day, and we were happy to have been chosen to provide the christening photography and videography so the family can look back and enjoy the day throughout Troy’s life.
+It was a beautiful day, and we were happy to have been chosen to provide these soecial moments so the family can look back and enjoy the day throughout Troy’s life.
 Thank you for letting us be part of your family’s special occasion.